oxerz8/Slaap-it-/README.md

 |S key|Player 1 moves down|
 |Down key|Player 2 moves down|
 |Up key|Player 2 moves up|

+In Single Player mode, the player uses the Player 1 controls to move the left paddle.
+- Instructions:
+    - The players need to use their paddle to prevent the ball from colliding with the wall
+    - If a player misses the ball, the other player will get one point
+    - The first player to earn 5 points wins

 ### Installation:
 #### For Windows: